Depletion-limited Effective Hall mobility in Micrometer-Scale High-Purity Germanium Crystals

-This hierarchy directly links the mobility roll-off to long-range surface electric fields, which reduce the undepleted channel thickness and constrain the volume available for current flow.
-The linear trends in Fig.~\ref{fig:lengths} further quantify this behavior: $\tau$ increases with $\lambda_D$ with a slope larger than 2, indicating that mobility recovery is strongly controlled by electrostatic screening, while its weaker dependence on $W_0$ reflects the partial, but not complete, occupation of the depletion region by mobile carriers.
+This ordering directly links the observed reduction in effective Hall mobility to long-range electrostatic surface fields, which compress the neutral conducting channel without altering local scattering mechanisms.
+The linear trends in Fig.~\ref{fig:lengths} further quantify this relationship: $\tau$ increases with $\lambda_D$ with a slope exceeding unity, indicating that the recovery of bulk-like transport with increasing thickness is strongly governed by electrostatic screening, while its weaker dependence on $W_0$ reflects the partial, but not complete, contribution of the depletion region to electrical conduction.

-The fitted exponents ($\beta_h=1.12$, $\beta_e=0.59$) capture the distinct band-structure responses of holes and electrons.
-The sublinear $\beta_e$ reflects the weaker nonparabolicity and anisotropy of the Ge conduction band, while $\beta_h>1$ is consistent with the strongly warped valence band and its enhanced sensitivity to electrostatic confinement\cite{luttinger1956quantum, bir1974symmetry}.
-Although these parameters are extracted from micrometer-scale samples, where quantum-well subband formation is absent, the pair $(\tau,\beta)$ provides an effective, coarse-grained description of how band structure and electrostatics jointly shape the thickness dependence of mobility at room temperature.
+The fitted exponents ($\beta_h=1.12$, $\beta_e=0.59$) provide a coarse-grained description of how band structure and electrostatics jointly influence the thickness dependence of the effective Hall mobility.
+The sublinear $\beta_e$ reflects the comparatively weak anisotropy and nonparabolicity of the Ge conduction band, while $\beta_h>1$ is consistent with the strongly warped valence band and its enhanced sensitivity to electrostatic confinement \cite{luttinger1956quantum,bir1974symmetry}.
+Although these parameters are extracted from micrometer-scale samples—where quantum confinement and sub-band formation are absent—the pair $(\tau,\beta)$ captures, at a phenomenological level, how electrostatic geometry modulates the electrically active conducting thickness at room temperature.